Eligibility Requirements for Open Enrollment Schools

 Students are selected for available seats through a computerized lottery, which ensures that all applicants have an equal chance to be selected.
 (Note that tiers are NOT considered in the selection process for open enrollment schools.)
 The computer program randomly selects students to fill the spaces in each grade.

-- Sibling lottery: conducted only for students who have a brother or sister in the same household who already attends the school to which the student is applying, and who will still be enrolled in that school in the three school year.
+- Sibling lottery: conducted only for students who have a brother or sister in the same household who already attends the school to which the student is applying, and who will still be enrolled in that school in the upcoming school year.

 - Staff preference lottery: Conducted only for students who are applying to a school where their parent/guardian is a member of the staff.
+Two seats are allocated through the staff preference lottery.
+These seats are filled based on space availability, after siblings are accommodated.

 - General lottery: conducted for all students not included in the sibling or staff preference lottery (tiers are not considered in the selection process for open enrollment schools).